kkevinchou/KNetwork/README.md

-	Subclass the Message class and provide the super constructor with your message's message type (integer) Be sure to override generateMessageBodyBytes() so that the network manager knows how to serialize your message Finally, you'll want to implement some sort of static method for reconstructing your message This method should be called from your very own subclass of MessageFactory to reconstruct the message when it is received
+	Subclass the Message class and provide the super constructor with your message's message type (integer) Be sure to override generateMessageBodyBytes() so that the network manager knows how to serialize your message Finally, you'll want to implement some sort of static method for reconstructing your message This method should be called from your subclass of MessageFactory to reconstruct the message when it's received

 ### 3.0 Define Your Message Factory ###